 1. General information

-2. Partner Universities
+2. Partner universities

-You can name up to three preferred partner universities: giving three options will increase your chances of getting a spot, but please only name options, that really are options!
+Providing three options will increase your chances of getting a spot, but please only name universities that you really want to go to!

-Helpful guiding question:
+Helpful guiding questions:

-- are there courses that interest me?
+- Do they offer courses that interest me?

-4. Language competences
+4. Language skills

 > 90% - very good